rafidalwahid/next.js_project_management/docs/database.md

 - **User ↔ Task**: Users can be assigned to multiple tasks, and tasks can have multiple assignees (via TaskAssignee)
 - **User ↔ Project**: Users can be members of multiple projects, and projects can have multiple team members (via TeamMember)
+- **Role ↔ Permission**: Roles can have multiple permissions, and permissions can be assigned to multiple roles (via RolePermission)

 ### One-to-One Relationships